firefly-iii/firefly-iii.org/full-description.md

 * Choose the correct category based on the amount of the transaction.

 These rules can be created by you.
 You have full control.

+---

+## Conclusion

+So there you have it.
+An application that can do basically everything.
+Notable missing stuff is:

+- The ability to track stock;
+- The ability to track debts, loans and stuff like that;
+- The ability to trak mortgages.

+All of this is yet to come!